incwadi-warehouse/monorepo-go/README.md

 # monorepo-go

-monorepo-go is a database to manage your warhouse.
+monorepo-go is a database to manage your warehouse.

 ## Getting Started